Guidelines for Submitting Your Work

 Please send your manuscript (a disposable copy) in a page-size manila envelope, your full name and address written on the outside.
 In general, address submissions to the “Fiction Editor,” “Poetry Editor,” or “Nonfiction Editor,” not to staff editors by name, unless you have a legitimate association with them or have been previously published in the magazine.
 Unsolicited work sent directly to an editor’s home will be ignored and discarded; editors are formally instructed not to read such work.
 All manuscripts and correspondence regarding submissions should be accompanied by your email, address and phone number.
 For international submissions, please include a valid email address for us to respond with.
 Send a disposable copy of your manuscript; manuscript copies will not be returned.

-Submit online.
-Upload only one file, containing one prose piece or five to eight poems.
-If you have a legitimate association with a staff editor you may address that editor by name in the “Comments” box.
-You should also paste a brief citation of publications and awards (less than 50 words), if any, into the “Comments” box.
-A longer citation of credits or a cover letter may be included as the first page of your submission file.
-Submissions must be uploaded as a Word (.doc or .docx) file.
-Any files that don’t adhere to our guidelines will be immediately withdrawn from consideration.
-In general, you will receive a faster response online versus by regular mail.
-But we love getting submission in the mail.
+Email one file to: email@example.com — containing one prose piece or five to eight poems.
+If you have a legitimate association with a staff editor you may address that editor by name in your email.
+You should also include a brief citation of publications and awards (less than 50 words), if any.
+A longer citation of credits or a cover letter may be included as the first page of your submission document.
+Submissions must be sent as a Word (.doc or .docx) file.
+Any files that don’t adhere to our guidelines will be withdrawn from consideration.
+In general, you will receive a faster response by email versus by regular mail.

 Notifications and Queries: